yogesh-m-19072005/mbox_verification/testplan.md

 # Test Plan for mkcombo_mul (SHAKTI C-Class FBox)

 ## 1. Overview
-This document outlines the test plan for functionally verifying the `mkcombo_mul` module of the SHAKTI C-Class FBox using Cocotb.
+This document outlines the test plan for functionally verifying the `mkmbox` module of the SHAKTI C-Class FBox using Cocotb.
 The module performs various forms of multiplication as defined in the RISC-V ISA, particularly supporting instructions under the "M" extension (Multiply).

 ## 2. Design Under Test (DUT)

-**Module Name**: `mkcombo_mul`
+**Module Name**: `mkmbox`

 ### Interface Signals